cracyc/msdos-player/readme.txt

 (*9) XMS Version: 3.95

------ INT 29H limitations
+----- INT 29H Limitations

-When INT 21H/2FH service outputs a character to console, INT 29H is called.
+When INT 21H/2FH service outputs a character to console, INT 29H service (DOS Fast Character I/O) is called.

-If INT 21H/2FH service that outputs a character to console is called in INT 29H handler, INT 29H is not called again to prevent an infinite loop.
+If INT 21H/2FH service that outputs a character to console is called again in INT 29H handler, INT 29H is not called again to prevent an infinite loop.

+In usual, the virtual CPU is running while waiting inputs from console in INT 21H, AH=01H/0AH/3FH service and a timer interrupt can be raised.
-If INT 29H handler is hooked by your software, the virtual CPU is suspended and a timer interrupt never be raised while waiting inputs from console in INT 21H, AH=01H/0AH/3FH service.
+If INT 29H handler is hooked by your software, the virtual CPU is suspended while waiting inputs from console, and a timer interrupt never be raised.

+----- Win32/64 Child Process

+When we run a Win32/64 program on usual MS-DOS environment, we will see an error message "This program cannot be run in DOS mode."

+When a Win32/64 program file is called by INT 21H, AX=4B00H, INT 2EH, or INT 2FH, AX=AE01H services, for example the case we run it on COMMAND.COM, it is executed as a Win32/64 child process by Win32 system() API and waits until the child process is terminated.
+In this time, any characters output to the console by this Win32/64 child process is not hooked by INT 29H service.

+When you run a Win32/64 program with pipe, it may not work as you invite.
+For example, you may run Win32/64 version of more.com with pipe as follows:

+> msdos command.com
+> type foo.txt | more (more.com is Win32/64 program in C:\Windows\System32)

+MS-DOS Player starts more.com as a Win32/64 child process and will wait until the child process is terminated.
+While waiting until the child process is terminated, the virtual CPU is suspended and outputs of "type foo.txt" never be sent to the child process.

 --- License